federico-trotta/technical_articles/README.md

 In particular, this is what you'll find here:
 - My [best articles on Medium](#my-articles-on-medium), subdivided by cathegory.
 - [Guest articles](#guest-articles), showing my best articles published on the most important website that talk about programming and AI.
+- [Translated/repurposed articles](#translatedrepurposed-articles), where you'll find my articles that have been translated into other languages, or that have been repurposed on other blogs.
 - [Product documentation](#product-documentation), showing all the work I've done in documenting digital products and solutions.

 ## **MY ARTICLES ON MEDIUM**